Azure/AppService/_posts/2021-03-31-Secure resilient site with custom domain.md

 }
 ```

-After you added the Front Door ID in the json file, run the script to deploy the restriction (notice the change in the URI; web instead of authsettingsV2):
+After you added the Front Door ID in the json file, run the following script to deploy the restriction (notice the change in the URI; /web instead of /authsettingsV2):

 ```bash
 az rest --uri /subscriptions/REPLACE-ME-SUBSCRIPTIONID/resourceGroups/REPLACE-ME-RESOURCEGROUP/providers/Microsoft.Web/sites/REPLACE-ME-APPNAME/config/web?api-version=2020-09-01 --method put --body @restrictions.json